-COVID cases are falling, but US on the brink of 700,000 dead
+US hits 700,000 COVID deaths just as cases begin to fall

 At the peak of this most recent wave, Ochsner hospitals had 1,074 COVID-19 patients on Aug.
 9. That had dropped to 208 as of Thursday.

 Other hospitals are seeing decreases as well.
 The University of Mississippi Medical Center had 146 hospitalized COVID-19 patients at its mid-August peak.
-That was was down to 39 on Friday.
+That was down to 39 on Friday.
 Lexington Medical Center in West Columbia, South Carolina, had more than 190 in early September but just 49 on Friday.

 But Kemmerly doesn’t expect the decrease to last.
 “I fully expect to see more hospitalizations due to COVID,” she said.